lhossack/safe_url_checker/docs/source/index.rst

 =============
 Configuration is handled via a json configuration file and environment variables.

-All paths provided in configuration files or environment variables must be either an absolute path, or a relative path from urlchecker/config_reader.py.
+All paths provided in the configuration file must be either absolute, or relative to the configuration file.

-Sample resources, including a sample configuration file and dbm.dumb databases can be found at in `sample_resources/`.
+Sample resources, including a sample configuration file and dbm.dumb databases can be found in `sample_resources/`.

 Environment Variables
 ---------------------

     - `URLCHECK_CONFIG_PATH` defines where the config file is.
 There is a default configuration file in the urlchecker source directory which is used if `URLCHECK_CONFIG_PATH` is not defined or can't be opened.
+Config file path must be either an absolute path, or a relative path from urlchecker/config_reader.py.

 Configuration file